 What should I do if a road injury claim is made against me?

-If you were involved in a road traffic collision that another driver claims was your fault you may find yourself being sued.
-In cases such as these, it is your insurance company's job to handle the claim on your behalf.
+If you were involved in a road traffic collision that another driver claims was your fault, you may find yourself facing legal action.
+Assuming that you hold valid insurance cover, your insurance company would handle the legal claim on your behalf.

 This paperwork will usually inform you that you have 21 days to notify the court of how you intend to respond to the claim.
 You will need to decide whether to admit liability or to defend the action.

 Your insurer will handle the claim

-If you have received notice that you are being sued, you should do is to telephone your insurance company and send them a copy of the court paperwork.
-The Road Traffic Act requires that any claim arising out of a vehicle collision be made to your insurer, so it is likely that your insurer has already been notified about the proceedings.
+If you have received a notice of legal action, you should contact your insurance company and send them a copy of the paperwork.
+The Road Traffic Act requires claimants to notify the defendant's insurer of a claim relating to a vehicle collision, so your insurer will probably already be aware of the claim.

 Your insurer will handle the claim from this point forward.
-You do not need to appoint a solicitor or try to defend the claim yourself, though you should be ready to co-operate with your insurers and their solicitors as the claim moves forward.
+You do not need to appoint a solicitor or try to defend the claim yourself, but you should be ready to co-operate with your insurers and their solicitors as the claim progresses.

-In many cases, your insurer will have already commenced negotiations with the other party about the claim.
-The other driver may simply have filed the claim against you directly as a negotiating tool, perhaps because he feels that your insurance company is not moving fast enough.
+Your insurer may have already started negotiations with the claimant.
+The claimant may have started the claim against you to increase their negotiating leverage, perhaps because the claimant feels that your insurance company is not moving fast enough.